mantis8/IT8951/documentation/IT8951/display.md

 Status display(const uint16_t xCoordinate, const uint16_t yCoordinate, const uint16_t width, const uint16_t height);
 ```

-Displays the selected part of the display.
+Displays the selected part of the screen.
 Before calling this function, the state of the display should be queried by calling the member function [isDisplayReady](isDisplayReady.md).
 To write to the buffer, use the member function [writeImage](writeImage.md).

 ## Parameters